Mamut3D/mesosphere_openstack_heat/README.md

 * key_name - your ssh keyname registered in openstack
 * private_network - predefined private network with assignable ip addresses
 * public_network - floating ip network
+* slave_cluster_size - nuber of slave nodes in cluster

 ### Deployment correctness
 You can check the deployment if you try to open one of the masters floating or private IPs at http://masterip:5050.
 On one of masters voted as a leader should be mesos gui, others will show gui ass well, but trying recconection.
 Marathon gui can be found at each http://masterip:8080